alikebackup/a3/README.md

 ## Building from source ##
 At present, this project has only been tested on Debian 12.x, but it will likely work on other (modern) Debian based systems.
-To create the new A3, you can use the Debian "preseed" process, by using the following URL as the script during an automated install.
+To create the new A3, you can use the Debian "preseed" process, by using the URL  below, which will follow an automated install.
 This will provide the base OS and all required packages for Alike to run.
-After the installation completes, you will then be prompted to run a single command which will pull the latest build of the Alike software, and install it locally.
+If you wish to install Alike on an existing system, you can skip the "preseed" install step, but please be sure to have all required packages installed.
 ### Build Steps ###
 1. Boot your system with a Debian 12.x ISO.
 Please be sure the sytem has at least 32GB of disk, and 2GB ram minimum.
+All disks will be overwritten during this process!
 Use the preseed config:

 	https://raw.githubusercontent.com/alikebackup/a3/main/build/a3.cfg